 In the latter part of 2011, we announced our intent to wind-down operations in the Las Vegas, Nevada market.
 As of December 31, 2012, we had 24 lots remaining to sell and close in our one remaining actively selling Nevada community.
 The value of those lots and any associated homes inventory was \$4.8 million as of December 31, 2012.
-Based on our current orders pace, we expect to complete our construction operations withinsix to nine months.
+Based on our current orders pace, we expect to complete our construction operations within six to nine months.
 The remaining \$17.8 million of our Nevada assets relate to properties that we are not currently developing and which we are either actively marketing for sale or which we have mothballed.
 In the second quarter of 2012, we entered into a sales contract for \$6.5 million that relates to a parcel of land, of which approximately \$3.3 million was received in July 2012, and the remaining payment was received in January 2013.
-In addition, in the fourth quarter of 2012 to the base the base of the base

-2012, we entered into a a sales contract for approximately \$2.4 million for an additional parcel of land which approximates its carrying value.
+In addition, in the fourth quarter of 2012, we entered into a sales contract for approximately \$2.4 million for an additional parcel of land which approximates its carrying value.
 This sale is expected to close in the first half of 2013.